 Willamette offers in-person tours to prospective students.
 See our website for visit options and the latest COVID-19 requirements.
 Can’t make it to Oregon?
 Experience our campus on our virtual campus tour.

 ⋅ 11:1 student-to-faculty ratio

 ⋅ Average class size: 17

-- Willamette is a premier, coeducational, residential, private liberal arts university founded in 1842 — the first university established in the western U.S.
+- Willamette is a premier, residential, private university founded in 1842 — the first university established in the western U.S.

-- Willamette’s motto, “Not unto ourselves alone are we born,” is a guiding principle, not a marketing mantra.
-Students continually think about ways to turn their passions into action, and the university is known nationally for its focus on service and sustainability.
+- Willamette’s motto, “Not unto ourselves alone are we born,” is a guiding principle.
+Students continually turn their passion into action at the capitol and around the globe.

-- Willamette’s 305-acre Zena Forest is an outdoor classroom where professors and students from multiple disciplines tie the local landscape to academic exploration.
+- Willamette’s 305-acre forest at Zena is an outdoor laboratory where professors and students from multiple disciplines tie the local landscape to academic exploration.

-- Willamette is co-located with Tokyo International University of America, which integrates 100 students annually from Asia into the university community.
+- Willamette shares its campus with Tokyo International University of America, which integrates students from Asia into the university community.
 Willamette students can also enroll in the Japan Studies Program at Tokyo International University in Kawagoe.

-- In the past five years, Willamette students and young alumni earned numerous national fellowships and scholarships, including 15 Fulbrights, 6 National Science Foundation Graduate Research Fellowships, 6 Kemper Scholarships, 6 Gilman International Scholarships, 4 NCAA Postgrad Scholarships, 2 Goldwaters, 3 Trumans and 1 Hertz Graduate Fellowship.
+- In the past 13 years, Willamette students and young alumni earned numerous national awards, including 25 Fulbrights, 13 National Science Foundation Graduate Research Fellowships, 13 Gilman International Scholarships, four Goldwater Scholarships, three Truman Scholarships, and two Udall Scholarships.

-- Eleven Willamette professors have been named Oregon Professor of the Year since 1990 — a record unmatched by any other school on the West Coast.
+- Numerous Willamette professors have won national teaching awards in the past several years, and 11 faculty members have been named Oregon Professor of the Year — a record unmatched by any other school.